 1. Stronger integration between bricks & mortar and online shopper experiences

-Forget omnichannel.
-The next retail shift will see offline and online shopping converge into a single, seamless channel.
+Forget omnichannel retail experiences.
+The next retail shift will see offline and online shopper journeys converge into a single, seamless channel.
 No doubt, innovations based on Virtual Reality (VR), Augmented Reality (AR) and Artificial Intelligence (AI) will form the backbone of this digital transformation.

 As an example, we are already seeing a range of store formats designed for different parts of the shopper journey.
-For example, Yorkdale Shopping Centre is now primarily leased to flagship stores, large ‘showroom-style’ stores that evoke the brand spirit and reflect the breadth of the offerings.
+For example, Yorkdale Shopping Centre is now primarily leased to flagship stores, large ‘showroom-style’ stores that evoke the brand spirit and reflect the breadth of the brand’s product offerings.
 Showrooms are not just purveyors of product, but they tell the brand story.
-In addition to flagships, smaller ‘satellite’ stores can potentially use in-store technology, such as VR, AR and high resolution displays, to access a deep database of products.
-Pop-up stores are everywhere, and boast agile and flexible store formats – a great testing ground for new product.
-Once a new product is decided on, it is typically purchased online where the full gamut of sizes and colours are available.
+In addition to flagships, smaller ‘satellite’ stores can potentially use in-store retail technology, such as VR, AR and high-resolution displays, to access a deep database of products.
+Pop-up retail stores are everywhere and boast agile and flexible store formats – a great testing ground for new products.
+Once a new product is decided on in-store, it is typically purchased online where the full gamut of sizes and colours are available.

 2. Digital investment